stenwt/librarium/docusaurus-librarium/docs/docs-content/04-clusters/01-public-cloud/01-aws/02-architecture.md

 ---
 title: "Architecture"
 metaTitle: "AWS Architecture with Palette"
-metaDescription: "Learn about Palette and the architecture used to support Palette"
+description: "Learn about Palette and the architecture used to support Palette"
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---